-Each Student must provide the Office of Student Affairs with evidence of current Class "C" CPR certification consistent with the requirements of the American Heart Association.
+Each student must provide the Student Affairs Office with evidence of current Class "C" CPR certification consistent with the requirements of the American Heart Association.

 Inactive Status

 http://son.uth.tmc.edu/acaddept/studentaffairs/

 Any student requesting inactive status must complete an "Inactive Form" located online.
 The student must secure clearance from the various offices noted on that form and must return the form to the Student Affairs Office.